 In the photo above, a Burrowing Owl can be seen on the left side, next to an entrance into a hibernacula that two California Ground Squirrels also appear to be using!

-With an Undergraduate Research and Creative Activities Grant (URCA), a donation of 14 Bushnell cameras from the Douglas McCauley lab, and the assistance of Seth Frazer, Mark Asch, and CCBER staff and equipment, Alistair deployed cameras at 36 hibernacula throughout February and March of 2021.
+With an Undergraduate Research and Creative Activities Grant (URCA), a donation of 14 Bushnell cameras from the Douglas McCauley lab, support from the UCSB Associated Students Coastal Fund, and the assistance of Seth Frazer, Mark Asch, and CCBER staff and equipment, Alistair deployed cameras at 36 hibernacula throughout February and March of 2021.
 As employed student workers with CCBER, Alistair and his team followed campus COVID safety protocols during the study.
 With more than 80,000 images recorded, the results from this period are still being processed, but we do have some initial findings to share, including some exciting firsts for NCOS!